alperenag/project-quiver/docs/Engineering Reports/0001-PT1-Engineering-Report.md

 ## 5.6 Conclusions

-- Both configurations exhibit stable dynamic behavior, but the with-payload configuration is slower to respond and more susceptible to disturbances due to increased mass and inertia.
+- Both configurations exhibit stable dynamic behavior, but the payload configuration is slower to respond and more susceptible to disturbances due to increased mass and inertia.
 - The control authority in the payload configuration is significantly reduced, and motor saturation may occur under high-demand maneuvers.
-- Disturbance rejection performance is degraded in the brush bullet dispenser configuration, requiring longer recovery times.
+- Disturbance rejection performance is degraded in the payload configuration, requiring longer recovery times.
 - Hover and trim characteristics remain within acceptable ranges, but controller gains may require re-tuning for payload missions to improve damping and responsiveness.

 # 6. **Propulsion System**

-Based on the QUIVER project specifications, alternative manufacturers for electric motors, compatible propellers, and ESCs were evaluated.
+Based on the Quiver project specifications, the following manufacturers for electric motors, compatible propellers, and ESCs were evaluated.

-## Table X. Drone Propulsion System Comparison for 25 kg MTOW
+## Table 1.
+Drone Propulsion System Comparison for 25 kg MTOW

 | Feature                         | System 1                       | System 2                       | System 3                       | System 4                       | System 5                       | System 6                                     |
 | ------------------------------- | ------------------------------ | ------------------------------ | ------------------------------ | ------------------------------ | ------------------------------ | -------------------------------------------- |